tsuru/tsuru/docs/services/build.rst

 Overview
 ========

-This document is a hands-on guide to turning your existing cloud service into a Tsuru service.
+This document is a hands-on guide to turning your existing cloud service into a tsuru service.

-In order to create a service you need to implement a provisioning API for your service, which Tsuru will call using `HTTP protocol <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods>`_ when a customer creates a new instance or binds a service instance with an app.
+In order to create a service you need to implement a provisioning API for your service, which tsuru will call using `HTTP protocol <http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods>`_ when a customer creates a new instance or binds a service instance with an app.

 You will also need to create a YAML document that will serve as the service manifest.
 We provide a command-line tool to help you to create this manifest and manage your service.